Parallel-in-Time/pySDC/pySDC/tutorial/step_6/README.rst

 Important things to note:

-- The additional Python script ``playground_parallelization.py`` contains the code to run the MPI-parallel controllers.
-To this end, we import the routine ``set_parameters`` from Part A to ensure that we use teh same set of parameters for all runs.
+- The additional Python script ``playground_parallelization.py`` contains the code to run the MPI-parallel controller.
+To this end, we import the routine ``set_parameters`` from Part A to ensure that we use the same set of parameters for all runs.
 - This example also shows how the statistics of multiple MPI processes can be gathered and processed by rank 0, see ``playground_parallelization.py``.
-- Both controllers need a working installation of ``mpi4py``.
-Since this is not always easy to achieve and since debugging a parallel program can cause a lot of headaches, the non-MPI controllers perform the same operations in serial.
+- The controller need a working installation of ``mpi4py``.
+Since this is not always easy to achieve and since debugging a parallel program can cause a lot of headaches, the non-MPI controller performs the same operations in serial.
 - The somewhat weird notation with the current working directory ``cwd`` is due to the corresponding test, which, run by nosetests, has a different working directory than the tutorial.

 .. include:: doc_step_6_C.rst